karussell/ElasticSearch4Android/README.txt

    export ANDROID_HOME=/path/to/android-sdk
    mvn install -P 2.2
  * mvn -DskipTests=true clean install
-   we get tons of warnings - see below [1] and we needed to increase the heap size to 2g.
-   But it successfully stores a jar, dex and apk file under target dir.
+   we get tons of warnings - see below [1] and we needed to increase the heap size to 2g (see pom.xml) But it successfully stores a jar, dex and apk file under target dir, yeah!
  * mvn -Dandroid.device=usb android:deploy
  * mvn -Dandroid.device=usb android:run
-   now I'm getting class not found exceptions -> we need to fix this in proguard.cfg I guess 06-11 23:59:56.597: ERROR/AndroidRuntime(21904): Caused by: java.lang.NoClassDefFoundError: java.lang.management.ManagementFactory
+   It runs!
+But when starting ElasticSearch I get classnotFoundExceptions -> we need to fix this in proguard.cfg I guess?
+   06-11 23:59:56.597: ERROR/AndroidRuntime(21904):
+      Caused by: java.lang.NoClassDefFoundError: java.lang.management.ManagementFactory

 [1]